DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents

 \begin{myDef} \textbf{Travel Itinerary.} A travel itinerary $I$ is defined as a structured plan including accommodation, transportation, and detailed daily plan that integrates such as travel activity suggestions, exploration strategies for Points of Interest (POIs), and etc. \end{myDef}

 Note that the POIs usually corresponds to popular tourist spots (e.g., \emph{National Palace Museum}, \emph{The Great Wall}, etc.).
 Now we formulate our problem:

-\begin{pro} \textbf{Agentic Travel Planning.} Given a query $q$, the travel agent generates travel itinerary $I$ to satisfy the trip requirements through automatically planing, executing tools, and reflecting on tool responses to explore, verify and refine intermediate actions in multi-turn reasoning process:
+\begin{pro} \textbf{Agentic Travel Planning.} Given a query $q$, the travel planning agent generates travel itinerary $I$ to satisfy the trip requirements through automatically planing, executing tools, and reflecting on tool responses to explore, verify and refine intermediate actions in multi-turn interaction process:

-where $\pi_{\theta}$ is the policy of travel agent, and $\tau_{t-1}, a_{t-1}, o_{t-1}$ represent agent's thought, action, and observation from the environment in the $t-1$ turn, respectively.
+where $\pi_{\theta}$ is the policy of travel planning agent, and $\tau_{t-1}, a_{t-1}, o_{t-1}$ represent agent's thought, action, and observation from the environment in the $t-1$ turn, respectively.
 The generated travel itinerary $I$ is involved in the agent's action $a_{t}$ in the last turn. \end{pro}

-An agentic travel planning example is illustrated in Figure \ref{fig1_intro}(b), where the autonomous TP agent carefully think (i.e., thought wrapped with \thinkstart{} and \thinkend{}) before using external tools (i.e., action enclosed with \tollcallstart{} and \tollcallend{}) and reflect on tool response (i.e., observation wrapped with \tollresponsestart{} and \tollresponseend{}) to explore, verify and refine intermediate step in multi-turn reasoning process for generating travel itinerary.
+An agentic travel planning example is illustrated in Figure \ref{fig1_intro}(b), where the TP agent autonomously think (i.e., thought wrapped with \thinkstart{} and \thinkend{}) before using external tools (i.e., action enclosed with \tollcallstart{} and \tollcallend{}) and reflect on tool response (i.e., observation wrapped with \tollresponsestart{} and \tollresponseend{}) to explore, verify and refine intermediate step in multi-turn interaction process for generating travel itinerary.